-On January the 6th, the first working day after Christmas, #DivorceDay was trending on Twitter.
+On January the 4th, the first working day after Christmas, #DivorceDay was trending on Twitter.
 January is unofficially known as ‘divorce month’ as it’s widely believed to be the busiest month for enquires about divorce received by solicitors.
-It’s thought Christmas plays a large role in this spike, with increased stress over the festive period trying to achieve the ‘perfect’ Christmas, lots of uninterrupted time spent with family and stretched finances afterwards.
+It’s thought Christmas plays a large role in this spike, with increased stress over the festive period trying to achieve the ‘perfect’ Christmas, lots of uninterrupted time spent with immediate family and stretched finances afterwards.
+This year, Covid may have been an extra stress.

 If you’re considering a divorce one of the most important steps is sorting out your joint finances.
 Unfortunately it’s often the case that one of the main parts of the settlement is who gets to keep the house.
 So what does this mean for your mortgage?